polkadot-fellows/Evaluations/argument/0xRVE/0001-0xRVE-2026-06-promote-to-rank-I.md

 I am Robert van Eerdewijk (0xRVE), a Fellowship Candidate inducted on 2026-04-21, seeking promotion to Dan 1.
 My work has been focused on polkadot-sdk, specifically on pallet-revive: Polkadot's EVM-compatible smart-contract execution layer.

-My contributions are concentrated in a coherent, high-value area: **bringing EVM-contract compatibility to pallet-revive**, building the precompile bridge that exposes core Substrate pallets to Solidity contracts, and fixing correctness and security issues in the surrounding execution and metering code.
+My contributions are concentrated in a coherent, high-value area: **bringing EVM-contract compatibility to pallet-revive**, building the precompile bridge that exposes core Substrate pallets to Solidity contracts, and fixing correctness and security issues in the surrounding execution code.
 Since December 2025 I have landed over 30 PRs into `paritytech/polkadot-sdk`.

 The requirements for Rank I in §6.2.1 of the Manifesto ask for three clear examples of a modest but substantial contribution to protocol development, alongside independence of work, involvement in the design of a component, and a working awareness of the protocol.
 The contributions below speak to each of these, and I have ordered them by significance.